Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Methods

 \subsection{Absorbing Markov chain}

 A Markov chain is a model that describes a system transitioning between a set of states with certain probabilities.
 It assumes that the next state depends only on the current state, not the past sequence of states.
-The system is defined by a set of positions (all possible states), a transition matrix (probabilities of moving from one state to another). \ac{MC} simulations closely relate to Markov chains as both model stochastic system evolution via states with Markovian transition probabilities.
-The transition matrix $\pmb{P}$ is a matrix of all transition rates $P_{ij}$.
-Here $P_{ij}$ is the probability for state $i$ to state $j$.
+Mathematically, it is fully defined by a set of possible states and a transition matrix, whose elements represent the probabilities of moving from a given current state to each possible next state.
+The transition matrix $\pmb{P}$ is a matrix of all transition rates $P_{ij}$, which is the probability for state $i$ to state $j$.
 The summation of all elements in each row should be 1, we have $\sum_j P_{ij} = 1$.

 An absorbing Markov chain is a type of Markov chain that includes at least one absorbing state, which is defined as a state that, once entered, cannot be exited.
-This means the probability of remaining in the absorbing state is 1, i.e., $P_{ii}=1$, and the probability of transitioning to any other state is 0, i.e., $P_{ij}=0$ for $i \neq j$.
+This means the probability of an absorbing state remaining in the absorbing state is 1, i.e., $P_{ii}=1$, and the probability of this absorbing state transitioning to any other state is 0, i.e., $P_{ij}=0$ for $i \neq j$.
 In contrast, a transient state is a state that can be exited, making it possible to leave and potentially never return.
 The transition matrix $\pmb P$ of an absorbing Markov chain can be expressed in canonical form as:

 where $\pmb I$ is a $n_\text{ab} \times n_\text{ab}$ identity matrix corresponding to the absorbing states, with $n_\text{ab}$ is the number of absorbing states. $\pmb T$ is a $n_\text{tr} \times n_\text{tr}$ transient matrix containing the probabilities of transitions between transient states. $n_\text{tr}$ is the number of transient states. $\pmb R$ is a $n_\text{tr} \times n_\text{ab}$ matrix, representing transition probabilities from transient to absorbing state. $\pmb 0$ is a zero $n_\text{ab} \times n_\text{tr}$ matrix indicating no transitions from absorbing to transient states.